dataset-ninja/kolektor-surface-defect-dataset-2/README.md

 # Kolektor Surface-Defect Dataset 2

-Kolektor Surface-Defect is a dataset for semantic segmentation tasks.
+KolektorSDD2 is a dataset for instance segmentation, semantic segmentation, object detection tasks.